 Rabbi Nina Beth Cardin is known as “The Green Rabbi” in Baltimore, where she works in the field of faith-based sustainability and activism.
 She founded and led the Baltimore Orchard Project, an organization dedicated to equitable land use, strengthening food access and security, and building healthier connections between people, food, and places.
 She is currently working on a Maryland state constitutional amendment to protect people's rights to a healthy environment.

 Tamar Remz is on the senior leadership team of the Harold Grinspoon Foundation (HGF), taking a role in strategy, grant making, and partnerships.
 She is advising At The Well on developing revenue streams and Jewish philanthropic funding.
 Tamar is also a Board member and co-chair of the International Council of Moishe House and a trustee of Educational Alliance in New York City.

-Ellie is the CEO of MNDFL, as well as a certified personal development coach and writer.
+Ellie is the Cofounder and CEO of MNDFL, as well as a certified personal development coach and writer.
 After serving as an executive in the film business for a number of years, she chose to pursue mindfulness in a more meaningful way.
-She received her Certificate in Coaching from NYU, and shortly thereafter, hatched the idea for MNDFL with co-founder Lodro Rinzler.
+She received her Certificate in Coaching from NYU, and shortly thereafter, she cofounded MNDFL in 2014.
 All of her work has a common thread: the use of ancient teachings in a contemporary context to inspire compassion, confidence and consciousness.